Travel Safety Hacks That’ll Help Your Mum Sleep At Night

 Use your instincts.
 Pay attention to the people around you.
 If the taxi driver seems a bit off, tell them you’re texting your friend because you’re running late and they’re getting worried.
 If a strange man or woman seems overly friendly, just smile and say it was nice to meet them, but you have to go now.
 At the same time, try to make friends with people like your hotel front desk staff or the lady at the fruit shop on the corner.
 Good people will give you good advice, and look out for you.

-Staying aware of your security is the best safety hack there is.
+Staying aware of your security is the best travel safety hack there is.
 Pay attention, and your amazing trip will be the memory of a lifetime – for all the right reasons.